This Renovation Starts With Colorful Green Tile and Only Gets Better

 We may earn revenue from the products available on this page and participate in affiliate programs.

-Just a block away from the beach on the Jersey Shore stands a large 1920s colonial house.
+Just a block away from the beach on the Jersey Shore stands a large 1920s Colonial house.
 The kitchen was once drab, the bathrooms were dated, and the floor plan felt disjointed.
-But amid the flaws were big, beautiful arches and stucco walls, enough to convince a young couple in their 30s that this could be the perfect home for themselves and their five children, aged 2 to 11.
+But amid the flaws were big, beautiful arches and stucco walls, enough to convince a young couple in their 30s that this could be the perfect home for themselves and their five children, ages 2 to 11.

 The designer had worked on many of her own homes, as well as small-scale projects for family and friends, but this was her first major renovation, completed with the help of Monmouth Custom Builders—and by the looks of it, we’re guessing it won’t be the last.
-Here, she shares her top remodeling tips:
+Here, she shares her top remodeling tips.

 If It Doesn’t Exist, Make It

 While the couple brought over a few pieces of furniture from their previous home, this house begged for some newness.
 Cohen went shopping, picking up everything from Restoration Hardware sofas to pottery from Moroccan brand LRNCE, but a few pieces were still missing.
 Rather than settle for something that was just okay, she went the bespoke route.
 “We created the custom dinette table from a custom terrazzo blend,” explains Cohen, who also designed a plaster table for the foyer and onyx tables for the den.
 “Each piece we created for the house feels great.”

 “The arches and stucco walls helped inform our mood and palette,” says Cohen, who opted for a breezy Mediterranean vibe throughout.
 “The couple loves blue and green, so the home has a mix of both.
 Ultimately, we wanted to create a place that felt easy to live in.
 We used textiles and textures like terrazzo, onyx, linen, and plaster to give the house a relaxed mood.”